gleez/cms/modules/gleez/guide/gleez/cache.index.md

  [!!]
 Cache drivers require the relevant PHP extensions to be installed.
 APC, eAccelerator, Memecached and Xcache all require non-standard PHP extensions.

-## What the Kohana Cache module does (and does not do)
+## What the Gleez Cache module does (and does not do)

 This module provides a simple abstracted interface to a wide selection of popular PHP cache engines.
 The caching API provides the basic caching methods implemented across all solutions, memory, network or disk based.
 Basic key / value storing is supported by all drivers, with additional tagging and garbage collection support where implemented or required.

-_Kohana Cache_ does not provide HTTP style caching for clients (web browsers) and/or proxies (_Varnish_, _Squid_).
+_Gleez Cache_ does not provide HTTP style caching for clients (web browsers) and/or proxies (_Varnish_, _Squid_).
 There are other Kohana modules that provide this functionality.

 ## Choosing a cache provider

-Getting and setting values to cache is very simple when using the _Kohana Cache_ interface.
+Getting and setting values to cache is very simple when using the _Gleez Cache_ interface.
 The hardest choice is choosing which cache engine to use.
 When choosing a caching engine, the following criteria must be considered:

  1. __Does the cache need to be distributed?__
     This is an important consideration as it will severely limit the options available to solutions such as Memcache when a distributed solution is required.